mnicolas94/facticus-deploy/README.md

 #### General secrets (required for any build and deploy platform)
 - UNITY_LICENSE: The contents of a Unity license file (Unity_v20XX.x.ulf).
 Info on how to get it [here](https://game.ci/docs/github/activation).
+- UNITY_EMAIL: The email address that you use to login to Unity.
+- UNITY_PASSWORD: The password that you use to login to Unity.
+Deploy does not acquire nor store your Unity email, password, or license file contents.
+They are required by [GameCI](https://game.ci/) to activate the license during build.
+More info [here](https://game.ci/docs/github/activation).

 #### Build platforms' secrets
 - Android: